 Impact of Cold on Mold Growth

-It needs to be understood that cold temperatures cannot actually kill mold.
+Cold temperatures cannot kill mold.
 However, they can slow and even stop mold from growing.
-Essentially it can stop mold in its tracks but will not kill it.
+It can stop mold in its tracks but will not kill it.

 Common Places Mold Can Grow in Cold Temperatures